popcron/configs/README.md

 # Configs
 A simple config file API with type serialization, primarily used for games.
+In the case of use in Unity, the Type and Value fields are serialized and hot-reload friendly.

 ## Requirements
 - .NET Framework 2.0